 - “Religious freedom” should not be used as a justification for cruelty; we support compassion in farming and animal management

-… and we urge supporters of these principles to join either, or both, of these national groups to support their work.
+If you agree with these principles and values, please consider joining either, or both, of these national groups to support their work.